 p.
 17) When you write that choices have to be “constructed on the spot” what is the null?
 Do you usually choose what you are going to order before you see the menu?

 The null is that the decision maker has a strong prior relative preference for either of the options.
-It is entirely possible that one has specific idea about what kind of dish they are going to order before they see the menu.
+It is entirely possible that one has specific idea about what kind of dish they are going to order before they see the menu (e.g. knowing that they will always choose lasagne over spaghetti, over pizza).

 Why would strength of the attraction effect be influenced by genre preferences?
 I guess it is fine to note that, but at most relegate it to a footnote.